Working with Layers

 Merging

-Merge Down combines the selected layer with the layer directly below it.
+Merge combines the active layer with the layer directly below it.
 The stitches from both layers are combined into one, with the upper layer's stitches taking priority where they overlap.

 Flatten All merges every layer into a single layer.
 Use this when you are finished organizing and want to simplify your design.